|

 building, sensible cooling is the absorption of the radiant

-energy from the sun and other heat sources such as your
+energy from the sun and other radiant heat sources such as your

 body, lights, motors, compressors, stoves, ovens, dryers,